ASTR 1210 (O'Connell) Study Guide

 earlier scientific research.

-Most will be found to depend on a long list of discoveries in basic
+to its realization.
+Most will be found to depend on a long list of

 - Key contributions of science to technology: